frickjack/littleware/Notes/explanation/littleArchitecture.md

 The "dev" cloud is an internal environment for dev, test, and quality assurance.

-Finally, the production cloud supports project API's with a simple quota-reservation billing model.
+A cloud supports API's with
+a simple quota-reservation billing model.
 Each user that authenticates with the system can create one or more "projects".
 The project provides a billing and authorization boundary for interacting with littleware API's.

+Each api manages one or more types of resource within a project.
+Each resource has a type, a drawer, a path unique within the drawer, a globally unique read-only id, and a state.
+A "drawer" is partition key, so that an api can efficiently query across data within the same drawer, but the size of each drawer is limitted to ensure system performance.
+The states that a particular resource type might assume is managed by the api that owns the resource type.

 So the concept hierarchy is:
 * region
 * cloud - authentication boundary
 * project - authorization boundary
 * api
+* resource: (drawer, path, id, type, state, other properties)

 Operationally each cloud api is implemented by services running in one or more cell.
 A user begins interacting with an API by creating a session jwt that authenticates the api access for a period of time.
-The session jwt specifies the `(user, api, project, cell, ttl)` tuple - where the cell is endpoint to which the client posts requests.
+The session jwt specifies the `(user, api, project, cell, ttl)` tuple that authenticates api requests - where the cell is endpoint to which the client posts requests.
+Our initial implementation will map each project to a cell that provides all the API's for the project.

 ### Asynchronous, decoupled authorization, observable